adamleighfish/heimdall/README.md

 ## Contributing

-If anyone is interested in contributing to this project, writting test cases and review my code would be greatly appreciated.
+If anyone is interested in contributing to this project, writting test cases and reviewing my code would be greatly appreciated.